Energia (rocket): Proposed variants

 Three major design variants were conceptualized after the original configuration, each with vastly different payloads.

-Energia M
+Energia-M

-The Energia M was an early-1990s design configuration, and the smallest of the three.
-The number of Zenit boosters was reduced from four to two, and instead of four RD-0120 engines in the core, it was to have had only one.
+The Energia-M was an early-1990s design configuration and the smallest of the three.
+The number of boosters was reduced from four to two, the core stage was shortened and fitted with just one RD-0120 engine.
 It was designed to replace the Proton rocket, but lost a 1993 competition to the Angara rocket.

-A non-functional prototype ("structural test vehicle") of the Energia M still exists in a seemingly abandoned hangar at Baikonur Cosmodrome.
+A non-functional prototype ("structural test vehicle") of the Energia M still exists in the Dynamic Test Stand facility at Baikonur Cosmodrome.